 The hardy sassafras grows wild in nearly any soil from Southern Ontario to Florida and as far west as Texas, commonly reaching heights of 30 to 59 feet with a trunk width of 28 to 59 Inches.
 Its branches spread from 25 to 39 feet.
 In optimal conditions with moist sandy loam soil, a few Sassafras trees have grown to heights of up to100 feet.

-Culinary Uses Sassafras was the principle ingredient of root beer until the 1960s when artificial flavors and colors were developed to replace the flavor and delicious smell of sassafras.
+Sassafras was the principle ingredient of root beer until the 1960s when artificial flavors and colors were developed to replace the flavor and delicious smell of sassafras.
 Many people still enjoy tea made from sassafras root and bark.
 File powder, a common ingredient of gumbo is made from dried and ground sassafras leaves.
-File powder was used first by Southern Native Americans, and adopted by the Creoles of Louisiana.
+File powder was used first in Native Americans tribes, and later on adopted by the Creoles of Louisiana.

 The sassafras is a hearty tree that will thrive in most environments and at least survive nearly anywhere.
 It is a good choice for those who enjoy raising their own herbs, are interested in diverse botany, or enjoy the legendary mystical properties of this fascinating tree.